petcap/broute/README.md

 $ php discover.php
 ```

-Then launch Broute on the first:
+Then launch Broute on the first node:
 ```
 $ php broute.php
 ```

-The repo comes with two pre-signed certificates, on the second node start Broute with the second certificate:
-Then launch Broute on each node as well:
+Each node requires a separate certificate.
+This repo comes with 2 presigned certificates.
+On the second node, run:
 ```
 $ php broute.php g2
 ```